BhavdeepSethi/bhavdeepsethi.github.io/source/_posts/2014-12-11-moving-from-wordpress-to-github.markdown

 <li>With your blog being hosted on Github, you treat it as an everyday project!
 Publishing a new post is no longer a hassle!
 </ul>
 <br />
-I can go on and on...I am so glad I moved to this new platform.
+I could go on and on...but you get the picture.
+I am so glad I moved to this new platform.
 It feels like home here. :P

 <p> For others, who are considering this move, I strongly encourage it!
 The Octopress <a href="http://octopress.org/docs/setup/">Get Started guide</a> is all you need to get rolling!
 You can look at <a href="https://github.com/imathis/octopress/wiki/3rd-Party-Octopress-Themes" >this Github repo</a> to go through some of the user made themes. <a href="https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/" >This Github Help</a> page will give you steps for setting up a custom domain with your github page.
 That's it!
 Seriously.
 You're done!
 Hope to see you on this side.